-Here are some guidelines in using snow for hydration:
+Here are some guidelines for using snow for hydration:

-First, never, ever use yellow.
-This is obviously full of messed up pollutants.
+First, never, ever use yellow snow.
+This is obviously full of messed-up pollutants.
 Snow from unpolluted regions, on the other hand, is relatively safe to ingest.
 When you’re out camping in the winter, isolate the area where you harvest snow so as not to contaminate it.

 While effective, a lot of preppers have some reservations in actually making a still.
 Many find it counterproductive since constructing the entire thing takes a lot of energy.
-However, if you think constructing a still would be beneficial in your situation, always make sure to do it very early in the morning, so you don’t sweat too much and lose more water in the process.
+However, if you think constructing a still would be beneficial in your situation, do it early in the morning so you don’t sweat too much and lose more water in the process.

 Water is essential for life.
-In a survival situation or even when out camping, you can never have too much water.
+In a survival situation or even when out camping, you can never have too much of it.
 It’s important to keep hydrated at all times.
-In case your canteen runs dry, you should be able to find water sources in the wild to avoid dehydration.
+In case your canteen runs dry, you should know how to find water to avoid dehydration.

-Finding and collecting safe drinking water is an essential survival skill.
-Nature provides us with water in more ways than one; all you have to do is know how to collect it.
-Practice your water collection skills the next time you go hiking or camping and see which of these methods best fit you.
+Finding and collecting water for survival is an essential skill for preppers.
+Nature provides us with H2O in more ways than one; all you have to do is know how to gather water from those sources.
+Practice your water collection skills the next time you go hiking or camping and see which of these methods best fits you.